arangodb/docs/3.7/aql/functions-arangosearch.md

 size of 2 or 3 will be a good choice.

 {% hint 'info' %}
-For correct operation of NGRAM_MATCH function the selected analyzer must have "position" and "frequency" features enabled.
+The selected Analyzer must have `"position"` and `"frequency"` features enabled for correct operation of the NGRAM_MATCH() function.
 {% endhint %}

 - **path** (attribute path expression\|string): the path of the attribute in